electric-cloud/electricflow-examples/CommonPipeline/README.md

 # ComplexPipeline

+This project contains handlers to instantiate many of the common features available in ElectricFlow for Applications, Services, Pipelines, and (soon) Releases.
+The goal is to create a set of groovy scripts that will process each objet type and add them to ElectricFlow for your own use.
+Feel free to fork or contribute to this effort.

-This project exists because I found people wanted to see a Pipeline with multiple features enabled.
-In short, this Pipeline contains a little bit of a lot (not a little bit of everything, because there is too much).
+This Pipeline contains a little bit of a lot (not a little bit of everything, because there is too much).
 You will see the following items complete or _incomplete_:

 * Pipeline
   * Parameters